Guides

 Remove excuses for criminal behavior by making standards clear, such as:

-There are many kinds of crime, from petty theft to white-collar embezzlement, but many of the precepts of SCP apply to a wide range of situations.
-For instance, increasing the risk of committing a crime is a psychological deterrent as easily applied as letting the public know that exploding dye packs are put into bags of money stolen in bank robberies or putting up signs that say there’s CCTV in use.
+There are many kinds of crime, from petty theft to white-collar crime, but many of the precepts of SCP apply to a wide range of situations.
+For instance, increasing the risk of committing a crime is a psychological deterrent as easily applied as situational crime prevention examples like letting the public know that exploding dye packs are put into bags of money stolen in bank robberies or putting up signs that say there’s CCTV in use.
 Being proactive in white-collar environments by offering good insurance benefits with drug and alcohol intervention programs as well as vacation benefits will help to deter some potential lawbreakers from dipping into the company till.

 What Are the Benefits of Situational Crime Prevention?